bbenchoff/bbenchoff.github.io/index.md

 I design strange things in hardware and software.
 Highlights include:

+- <a href="https://bbenchoff.github.io/pages/QuicktakeLens.html">A Nikon lens adapter</a> for the first digital camera.

 - <a href="https://www.640by480.com/">I made an Instagram clone</a> for my pics of San Francisco take with vintage digital cameras.

 - <a href="https://www.exaluminal.com/">Exaluminal</a>, a device that tell you the Earth will be destroyed by a supernova hours before it happens.
 This was <a href="https://news.ycombinator.com/item?id=31760485">#1 on Hacker News</a>, but Orange Website Bad.